semenko/sts-risk-calculator-cli/README.md

 # Overview
 This tool might be helpful if you need to query the STS risk calculator repeatedly, for a bunch of patients.

-The STS Calculator itself is a bit of a black box — patient parameters are passed to the STS API and a risk is returned (no computing happens client side).
+The STS Calculator itself is a black box — patient parameters are passed to the STS API and a risk is returned (no computing happens client side).
 A few (obvious) parameters impact mortality most heavily (e.g. ESRD).
+Unfortunately, the risk calculator somewhat randomly changes its input parameters every few years.

 # Individual Usage